 Interestingly, Symmetry crashes with Non-triviality.
-Previous studies discussing properties of awareness/unawareness prove Symmetry, e.g., Heifetz et al. (2006; 2013a) and Li (2009), or assume it, e.g., Modica and Rustichini (1994; 1999), Halpern (2001), Heifetz et al. (2008), and Sadzik (2021).
+Previous studies discussing the properties of awareness/unawareness have proved Symmetry, e.g., Heifetz et al. (2006, 2013a) and Li (2009), or assumed it, e.g., Modica and Rustichini (1994, 1999), Halpern (2001), Heifetz et al. (2008), and Sadzik (2021).
 In contrast, in our model, when the awareness/unawareness operator is non-trivial, Symmetry does not hold.
-Although Fukuda (2020) suggests that Symmetry may not hold in infinite higher-order unawareness, he shows that Symmetry holds in second order unknown, i.e., in first order unawareness.
-In contrast with his result, we show that Symmetry does not hold in first order unawareness, i.e., in second order unknown.
-Let us call the properties a Reverse Symmetry.
-Moreover, the inclusion relations in Reverse Symmetry are different, whether $E \subseteq \Omega_X$ or $E \notin \Omega_X$.
+Although Fukuda (2020) suggested that Symmetry may not hold in infinite higher-order unawareness, he showed that it does hold in second order unknown, i.e., in first order unawareness.
+In contrast with his result, we showed that Symmetry does not hold in first order unawareness, i.e., in second order unknown.
+Therefore, we refer to these properties as Reverse Symmetry.
+Moreover, the inclusion relations in Reverse Symmetry are different, whether $E \subseteq \Omega_X$ or $E \nsubseteq \Omega_X$.

-As shown in the proofs, when the agent cannot perceive a part of basic propositions, by definition of the knowledge operator, if the agent knows E, she may not perceive the negation, as it is not in her subjective state space.
+As shown in the proofs, when the agent cannot perceive a part of the basic propositions, by definition of the knowledge operator, if the agent knows E, it may not perceive the negation, as it is not in the agent's subjective state space.
 Therefore, the knowledge operator with the negation is empty.
-When E is not in her subjective state space, $K_X(E) = \emptyset$ and the negations, i.e., $\neg E$ and $\neg K_X(E)$ are empty or not.
-Therefore, she can perceive them or not.
+When E is not in the agent's subjective state space, $K_X(E) = \emptyset$ and the negations, i.e., $\neg E$ and $\neg K_X(E)$ are empty or not.
+Therefore, the agent can perceive them or not.

-It seems that the features of Reverse Symmetry are important and that there are at least two implications.
-One hand suggests that we should not discuss alike the event that the agent can perceive and the negation that she cannot perceive.
-The other implication is related with modal logics.
-Modica and Rustichini (1994) shows S4 with Symmetry equals to S5.
-In contrast, our model Symmetry with Non-triviality does not hold.
-Reverse Symmetry may suggest that in discussions about unawareness, we should exclude S5, and that we should discuss S4 with Reverse Symmetry in modal logics.
+It appears that the features of Reverse Symmetry are important and that there are at least two implications.
+One suggests that the event in which the agent can perceive and the negation that it cannot perceive need not be discussed.
+The other implication is related to modal logic.
+Modica and Rustichini (1994) showed that S4 with Symmetry is equal to S5.
+In contrast, in our model, Symmetry with Non-triviality does not hold.
+Further, Reverse Symmetry may suggest that in discussions about unawareness, we should exclude S5, and that we should discuss S4 with Reverse Symmetry in modal logic.

-Finally, in this subsection, we show Awareness leads to Knowledge, and the inverse inclusion.
-Galanis (2013) proposes the property: For any $X, Y \subseteq P$ with $Y \subseteq X$ and $E \subseteq \Omega$, $K_Y(E_Y) \subseteq (K_X(E_Y))Y \cap A_Y(E_Y)$.
-He suggests that if PPK is not assumed, then the inverse inclusion may not hold.
-However, this paper shows PPK induced from Subjective Nondelusion and Stationarity of the possibility correspondence.
-Therefore, the inverse inclusion of Awareness leads to Knowledge hold.
-It means that our model does not fit Galanis's (2013) framework.
+Finally, in this subsection, we show that Awareness Leads to Knowledge and present the inverse inclusion.
+Galanis (2013) proposed the following property: For any $X, Y \subseteq P$ with $Y \subseteq X$ and $E \subseteq \Omega$, if $E \subseteq \Omega_Y$, then $K_Y(E) \subseteq (K_X(E))Y \cap A_Y(E)$.
+He suggested that if PPK is not assumed, then the inverse inclusion may not hold in unawareness structures.
+However, in constructive Aumann structures, Awareness Leads to Knowledge does not hold, whereas the inverse holds even if the PPK is not assumed.8

-Proposition 8 For any $X, Y \subseteq P$ with $Y \subseteq X$ and $E \subseteq \Omega$, $K_Y(E_Y) = (K_X(E_Y))Y \cap A_Y(E_Y)$.
+Proposition 8 For any $X, Y \subseteq P$ with $Y \subseteq X$ and $E \subseteq \Omega$, if $E \subseteq \Omega_Y$, then